darrie7/AnimeL/README.md

     ```

 2. **Open the application:**
-    - Download all files.
+    - Download all files and build with Cordova
-    - Simply open the `index.html` file in your preferred web browser.

 3. **Download apk from Releases:**

 ## Usage

+### Top Navigation Bar
+The navigation bar at the top of the page includes buttons for different task statuses:
+- **Seasonal**: Displays anime for current and upcoming seasons split by day of the week.
+- **Search**: Search Anilist for anime.
+- **O**: Theming and login page.

-### Navigation Bar
+### Bottom Navigation Bar
 The navigation bar at the bottom of the page includes buttons for different task statuses:
 - **Current**: Displays anime in currently watching list.
 - **Planning**: Displays anime in plan to watch  list.